How A Lawyer Can Help Protect Your Disability Benefits

 - We complete all periodic update forms sent by the insurer.

-- We screen all attending physician forms completed by the treating physician.
+- We screen all attending physician forms completed by your treating physicians.

-- We advise you on all return to work or volunteering activities you choose to pursue.
+- We advise you on any return to work or volunteering activities you choose to pursue so you understand how they may impact your benefits.

 - We prepare you for any form of testing necessary for your disability claim, such as functional capacity evaluations, cardio-pulmonary testing, neuropsychological evaluations, and vocational evaluations.